junglesta/wherenodoctor/_posts/2016-01-01-04-how-to-take-care-of-a-sick-person.md

 # 4. Changing Position in Bed

 A person who is very weak and cannot turn over alone should be helped to change position in bed many times each day.
-This helps prevent bed sores (see p.
-214).
+This helps prevent bed sores (see [page 214](#page-214)).
 A child who is sick for a long time should be held often on her mother’s lap.
 Frequent changing of the person’s position also helps to prevent pneumonia, a constant danger for anyone who is very weak or ill and must stay in bed for a long time.
-If the person has a fever, begins to cough, and breathes with fast, shallow breaths, she probably has pneumonia (see p.
-171).
+If the person has a fever, begins to cough, and breathes with fast, shallow breaths, she probably has pneumonia (see [page 171](#page-171)).

 # 5. Watching for Changes